 The past few weeks are the first that I have become aware that I am “single”.
 I have been intensely aware that I am alone.
 But the title “single” is just now settling in, uncomfortably I might add.

 Other than my husband, I have only ever had one high school boyfriend.
-Both of them I was friends with before we ever went on a date.
+I was friends with both before we ever went on a date.
 That’s the entirety of my dating resume.

-And how do I chose which person to start that process with?
+And how do I choose which person to start that process with?

 How can I tell from a first date if this is the guy worth the time and effort to build a relationship with?

 As I’ve said the only two people I have been in a relationship with I knew for a time before our first date and had a decent idea of what sort of person they were.
-(First boyfriend was a gentlemen to the end.
-We literally hugged it out during our “break up” and although we haven’t spoken in awhile, I still consider him a friend.)
+(My first boyfriend was a gentleman to the end.
+We literally hugged it out during our “break up” and although we haven’t spoken in a while, I still consider him a friend.)